amitzed/ecomm_shop/README.md

 psql ecomm_shop_development
 sass --watch scss:css

+Heroku is already set up to use Postgres, so you don't need any addons.
+To access your DB, log into heroku psql:

+heroku pg:psql

+Now you can copy the create/insert commands that you used for your local setup.

 This README would normally document whatever steps are necessary to get the application up and running.